Sometimes, it's not even a foreign language, just "?" everywhere.

 - Then you have a setting that affects all blogs, as you view them, using this Google profile, from any computer that you use.
 Go to the dashboard, and select from the Language pulldown list, at the top of the sidebar on the right.
 The list is now multilingual, with the primary label for each entry being in the local language, and a secondary label for each entry being in the targeted language.
 So you can always find the label for your language, in your language.
 It won't be in the same position in the list, as you are accustomed, but it will be somewhere in the list, and you should be able to spot your language.

 - And you have a setting that affects all of the readers, for each individual blog that you publish.
-Under Settings - Formatting (Classic GUI) / Settings - "Language and formatting" (New GUI), check the Language setting.
+Under the Blogger dashboard page Settings - "Language and formatting", check the Language setting.
 This can affect both the character set, and the font, as well.
 Each of my blogs normally display in English, though you can now read them (as of 2008/09/11) in any of 23 other languages, if you like.

 - And yet another setting - Transliteration, which affects all of your blogs.
 Under Settings - Basic - Global Settings (Classic GUI) / Settings - "Language and formatting" (New GUI), you can enable a feature in the post editor, which will convert the characters, as you type, from the Roman alphabet to whatever transliterated alphabet you have selected.
 Originally, the only selection was Hindi; now we have a choice of any of 19 non Roman character languages.
 If you're seeing odd characters appear in the post, as you type, check this setting.